-GEMS at U.S. Army Combat Capabilities Development Command – Army Research Laboratory (CCDC-ARL West) (Playa Vista, CA) is a STEM enrichment program for students.
-This year, CCDC ARL-West will be partnering with the DoD STARBASE program in Los Alamitos, CA. We will host the GEMS program there, and get access to some of their rocketry and robotics equipment!
+GEMS at U.S. Army Combat Capabilities Development Command – U.S. Army Research Laboratory (DEVCOM ARL West) (Playa Vista, CA) is a STEM enrichment program for students.
+This year, DEVCOM ARL West will be hosting the program in person at ARL West & DoD STARBASE!
+GEMS is a FREE one-week session for middle and high school students.
+This year we have three offerings:

 You'll Get to

 - Learn how virtual reality, human factors, emerging technology, engineering, and mathematics have applications in the real world

 - Build working prototypes of digital circuits and gain confidence in your ability to participate in STEM activities